 The Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute (NCI) is an authoritative source of information on cancer incidence and survival in the United States.
-SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 28 percent of the US population.
+SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 48.0 percent of the U.S. population.
 For more information on this, please view the SEER Research Data.
-SEER coverage includes 26 percent of African Americans, 38 percent of Hispanics, 44 percent of American Indians and Alaska Natives, 50 percent of Asians, and 67 percent of Hawaiian/Pacific Islanders.
+SEER coverage includes 42.0 percent of Whites, 44.7 percent of African Americans, 66.3 percent of Hispanics, 59.9 percent of American Indians and Alaska Natives, 70.7 percent of Asians, and 70.3 percent of Hawaiian/Pacific Islanders.
 (Details are provided in the table: Number of Persons by Race and Hispanic Ethnicity for SEER Participants.)

 The SEER Program registries routinely collect data on patient demographics, primary tumor site, tumor morphology and stage at diagnosis, first course of treatment, and follow-up for vital status.
 The SEER Program is the only comprehensive source of population-based information in the United States that includes stage of cancer at the time of diagnosis and patient survival data.
 The mortality data reported by SEER are provided by the National Center for Health Statistics.
 The population data used in calculating cancer rates is obtained periodically from the Census Bureau.
 Updated annually and provided as a public service in print and electronic formats, SEER data are used by thousands of researchers, clinicians, public health officials, legislators, policymakers, community groups, and the public.